clown-0726/front-end-53/Business Eng/liulishuo.md

 It can be beautiful, wonderful, and heartbreaking, sometimes all at the same time. but it can also be an escape from loneliness and suffering.
-He relates a comis story in which humans originally had 4 arms, 4 legs and 2 faces.
+He relates a comic story in which humans originally had 4 arms, 4 legs and 2 faces.
 Once we have children, we are right back to where we were, still searching for happiness.
 This state of being is called nirvana.